shan18/shan18.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
 Let’s connect if you want to collab and create something awesome in the world of open source techology.
-Follow the social media links given below or drop a mail <a target="_blank" href="mailto:contact@anudit.in">here</a>.
+Follow the social media links given below or drop a mail <a target="_blank" href="mailto:thegeek.004@gmail.com">here</a>.
 </p>

 ### Quotes that inspire me:

 - > "Work while they are sleeping.
 Learn while they are partying.
 Live like they are dreaming."
 - > "When something is important enough, you do it even if the odds are not in your favor."
-\- *Elon Musk*
+  > \- _Elon Musk_
 - > "You can't connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future."
-\- *Steve Jobs*
+  > \- _Steve Jobs_

 What else do you need?

 ### My hobbies

-To be honest, I'm having some trouble remembering right now, so why don't you just [see for yourself](https://www.instagram.com/shan_1.0/?hl=en).
+To be honest, I just have two hobbies: programming and photography.
+It's diffcult to describe the second hobby, so why don't you just [see for yourself](https://www.instagram.com/shan_1.0/?hl=en).